alexmingoia/purescript-pux/docs/react-interop.md

 # Interoperate with React

+**React is used by Pux merely as a renderer.
+Any React component interoperation is not recommended or supported by the library.**

 ## Using Pux components in React

 Pux components can be rendered to a React class instead of the DOM for use